Quantum solver for single-impurity Anderson models with particle-hole symmetry

 \section{Methods}

 In this section, we outline the workflow developed to compute the impurity Green's function.
 We first define the Hamiltonian used to model the interacting impurity coupled to a non-interacting bath, followed by a description of the ansatz used to approximate its ground state via VQE and the methods used to optimize it.
 To improve the variational energy estimates, we discuss how to incorporate leading corrections derived from a cumulant expansion based on low-order Hamiltonian moments.
-Finally, we extend the ansatz to approximate particle and hole excitations by extending the optimized ground-state circuit, and describe the Krylov subspace procedure used to approximate the continued-fraction representation of the impurity Green's function.
+Finally, we use our ans\"atze to approximate particle and hole excitations and the parameters of the optimized ground-state circuit, and describe the Krylov subspace procedure used to construct the continued-fraction representation of the impurity Green's function.